Program Goals, Features and Highlights

 What does the application process entail?

-- Complete Point Park's graduate application for admission and submit official transcripts from all post-secondary institutions attended to the Office of Graduate Admission.
+- Complete Point Park's graduate application for admission and submit official transcripts from all post-secondary institutions attended to the Office of Graduate and Online Admissions.

 - Submit an artistic portfolio through Acceptd via Point Park University's Acceptd home page.